- Though self-employment used to be a hindrance, a home loan comparison service like ooba home loans makes it significantly less of an obstacle.

 - Comparative financials covering a trading or working period of the latest two years

-- A letter from your auditor confirming your personal income
+- A letter from your auditor confirming your personal income, as well as any personal expenses paid for you by the business

 - If your financials are more than six months old, you will need up-to-date signed management accounts

-- A personal statement of assets and liabilities
+- A personal statement of assets and liabilities, and personal income versus expenses

-- Personal and business bank statements (Absa requires the latest 12 months, most of the other banks require six)
+- Personal and business bank statements (most banks require the latest six months)

-- Your company, closed-corporation (CC) or Trust statutory documents
+- Your company, closed-corporation (CC) or Trust statutory documents, if you are buying in an entity

-- The ID documents of all your business’s directors, members or trustees
+- The ID documents of all your business’s directors, members or trustees, if you are buying in an entity

 - Depending on the complexity of your application, it may also be useful to provide a short CV